Hells Angels MC criminal allegations and incidents in the United States: Other incidents

 Hells Angels member Nathaniel Barton Sample was convicted in September 2009 of aggravated assault and acting for the benefit of a street gang following an incident at a Scottsdale bar on March 28, 2008, in which he and another man, Jose Cano, attacked an unidentified third man who had accidentally bumped into them.
 The case marked the first time the HAMC had been labelled a gang in the state of Arizona.

 Former Tucson Hells Angels chapter president William Gary "Tramp" Potter, who was expelled from the club due to his methamphetamine use and also because he was suspected of being a government informant, was arrested after deputies from the Pima County Sheriff's Department found the body of Randall Scott Pfeil buried in his yard on July 13, 2010.
 Pfeil was the subject of a missing persons investigation and had been shot twice in the head.
 Potter pleaded guilty in April 2012 to second-degree murder and two counts of possession of a deadly weapon by a prohibited possessor.
 On June 4, 2012, he was sentenced to nineteen years in prison.

 Hells Angels Yavapai County chapter treasurer Bruce Schweigert, Sr. was sentenced to eight years in prison on August 12, 2014, after being convicted of threatening and intimidating as a criminal street gang member, assault, disorderly conduct and felony misconduct involving weapons, charges stemming from an August 2013 bar fight in Cottonwood.

 California

 With over 300 members statewide, the Hells Angels are the most significant motorcycle gang in California in terms of membership and criminal activity.
 The club has a significant role in the manufacture and distribution of methamphetamine, and in other illegal enterprises.
 The West Coast faction of the HAMC has also been especially active in the infiltration of legitimate businesses, including motorcycle and automobile services, catering operations, bars, restaurants, and antique stores.

 Colorado

+The Hells Angels initiated their first chapter in Colorado on June 13, 2001, by amalgamating the Brothers Fast Motorcycle Club, a biker gang founded in Denver in 1963.
+The HAMC inherited local methamphetamine distribution operations from the Brothers Fast, and expanded into Colorado at a time when the Sons of Silence, historically the state's preeminent motorcycle gang, were severely weakened as a result of a federal investigation.
 The Hells Angels have three chapters in Colorado.
-The club initiated its first chapter in the state on June 13, 2001, by amalgamating the Brothers Fast MC, a club founded in Denver in 1963.
-The HAMC inherited the Brothers Fast's methamphetamine distribution operations and expanded into Colorado at a time when the Sons of Silence, historically the state's preeminent motorcycle gang, were severely weakened as a result of a federal investigation.